bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 ### shell

 Open an interactive Django shell inside the docker `web` container.
 You would use this if you want to run Django shell commands directly.
-For example when [making your initial user a superuser](installing-in-production.html#configure_your_instance).

 ### up [args]